Tag Archives: Geoff Campion

 While Mako and Yuri Kirkov both made the cover it wasn’t in relation to their strip.
 Perhaps that’s a sign they were arch enemies, destined to face off time and again.
 For now, Tom Tully‘s Freedom Flight continues with part six and the fort is on its last legs with Mako leading the rebel planes in a spectacular assault as presented here by Sandy James.
 Mako and his men easily take out the government planes, leaving the ground forces at the mercy of the rebels.

 His incredible F-4 ‘Comet’ is from another time and the ground crew have never seen anything quite like it.
 They’ve been able to slap together repairs on the physical damage but when looking at the hydraulics they come across computer circuits and controls like something that might as well be from a sci-fi movie for them.
 I liked this small bit of technical information and it brings up a conundrum with the whole time travel thing.
-Little scenes like this show the writers are taking the subject matter seriously.
+Little scenes like this show the writers are thinking the time travel aspect through properly.
 Yes, it’s all fun and far-fetched nonsense, but ground that nonsense with some moments like this and you can inject real jeopardy into the fantastical set up.

 Kirkov takes a gamble, assuming that after the physical repairs all that’s needed is a little bit of power, something that normally would be out of the question but which the ring may be able to provide (as established with the fort’s equipment).
 There’s a rather corny caption to go with it, but apart from that it’s another enjoyable episode.
 It’s the only story so far to use the ring for its main purpose and we saw how it could have a detrimental effect on the pilot last issue.
 I’ll assume here it’s more like jumpstarting a car.